 Some Americans may decide not to have children simply because the cost of childcare is out of reach.
 Sometimes, if both parents are working, the majority of one parent’s income may go toward childcare.
 In fact 64% of Americans surveyed by the New York Times in late 2018 cited skyrocketing day care costs as one of the most compelling reasons not to have children (source).
 It’s not only citizens who worry about these inflated costs, but 72% percent of expat parents surveyed by the Expat Insider also find childcare and raising children in the US hard to afford.

 The image above from the Economic Policy Institute (source) showcases childcare costs as per state in the United States.
 The darker blue, the more expensive the childcare is in that state.
 Checking this site in early 2019, the most expensive state is Massachusetts at a little over $17,000 per year (more expensive than one year of in-state college tuition).
 In fact, Washington D.C. surpasses Massachusetts with childcare costs exceeding 22 thousand dollars.
 The most affordable state is Mississippi at a little under than five grand a year.

 For more information on childcare costs across various states, read the article below from Babycenter.com.

-How do parents manage or cope up with daycare expenses?
+How do expat parents manage or cope up with daycare expenses?

-Daycare expenses in the U.S. are expensive and continue to rise.
-It's important to do your research before choosing a childcare provider.
+Daycare in the U.S. is expensive and will continue to rise.
+It’s important to do your research before choosing a childcare provider.
 For expats relocating to the U.S. through their employer, a good option is to ask your onsite Human Resources (HR) representative or other colleagues with children of the same age group to get their feedback and recommendations.